-Disruptive/Conduct Disorders include conditions involving problems in self-control of emotions and behaviours that manifest in ways of acting that violate the rights of others or bring them into conflict with the law/authority figures.
-The disorder most frequently identified in children in conflict with the law is Conduct Disorder (CD) which is marked by a repetitive and persistent pattern of aggressive, defiant, and antisocial conduct.
+According to APA Disruptive, Impulse Control and Conduct Disorders are: "a group of disorders that are linked by varying difficulties in controlling aggressive behaviors, self-control, and impulses.
+Typically, the resulting behaviors or actions are considered a threat primarily to others' safety and/or to societal norms".
+Most frequently identified in children in conflict with the law is Conduct Disorder (CD) which is marked by a repetitive and persistent pattern of aggressive, defiant, and antisocial conduct.
 A diagnosis of CD can be made when a child is aged between six and 18.
 Younger children with conduct problems might be diagnosed with Oppositional Defiant Disorder (ODD).
 To meet the criteria for CD, a child's behaviour must be significantly out-with what would be expected, given the child's age and/or stage of development.
-Examples of such behaviours include initiating fights, bullying, cruelty to others or to animals, destructive behaviour, stealing/robbery, fire-setting, severe disobedience/ defiance, and weapon use.
+Examples of such behaviours include initiating fights, bullying, cruelty to others or to animals, destructive behaviour, stealing/robbery, fire-setting, severe violation of rules/defiance, and weapon use.
+ICD-11 information on conduct disorders states "Criminal behaviours may occur impulsively or opportunistically, or in relation to substance use or intoxication.", and that "Clinical assessment and diagnosis should focus on the broader pattern of behaviour rather than solely on the criminality of specific behaviours or incidents.", reinforcing the need for individual assessment and formulation, taking into account any diagnosed CD, but also other possible drivers for behaviours.

 For a diagnosis of CD some other conditions must be excluded, including psychotic illness or ADHD.
 CDs have been described as the single most costly disorder of childhood and adolescence as they are difficult to treat, tend to be intergenerationally transmitted, and are associated with poor outcomes in a range of domains (criminality, mental health, physical health, educational attainment, social/occupational adjustment) (Carr, 2006).
-In the UK, CDs are the disorders most commonly referred to CAMHS, likely because younger children referred to CAMHS with behavioural problems may fall into this category.
-Practitioners will be aware that such problem behaviours develop for many reasons and reflect a complex interaction of historical and contextual factors.
-To best understand risk in a child or young person who presents with CD, an understanding of an individual's unique aetiological factors and antecedents is required.